top of page

 If you serve on a worship team in any capacity, I want to share a small shift that can make a big difference in how you experience your team and your church.

 Frustration doesn’t usually show up all at once.
-It builds quietly in what we notice… and what we keep replaying.
+It builds quietly in what we notice and what we keep replaying.
+It can be:

 • A missed cue.